abhishekmaity/py-prog-comp/README.md

 # py-Prog-Comp

-Examples and Finger excercises from *Introduction to Computation and Programming using Python*
+Examples and finger **solved** excercises from *Introduction to Computation and Programming using Python*